Last Modified: 25 Apr 2016

 Validity: 01 Jan 2016 to 31 Dec 2016

-Explore a mystical land of incredible natural beauty and rare wildlife on our journey into Sabah.
+Explore a mystical land of incredible natural beauty and rare wildlife on this Sabah Adventure tour.
 With its collection of exotic animals, ancient traditions, hot springs, tribal villages, loveable orangutans and incredible views, Sabah has something for everyone.
-Experience the very best of this part of Borneo - climb Mt Kinabalu, watch elusive sea turtles lay their eggs, and share laughs with local village hosts.
-Every minute of this incredible adventure will stay with you for life.
+Experience the very best of this part of Borneo - climbing Mt Kinabalu, watching elusive sea turtles lay their eggs upon Turtle Beach and sharing laughs with local village hosts - every minute of this incredible adventure will stay with you for life.

 Table of Contents